viant/mly/README.md

       SizeMB: 100
 ```

-To deal with large key-spaces, external cache can be further configured as L1 and L2.
+To deal with large keyspaces, the external cache can be further configured using a L1 and L2 cache.
-In this scenario L2 can be very large SSD backed aerospike instance and L1 could be small all
+In this scenario, the L2 can be very large SSD-backed Aerospike instance and L1 could be a small in-memory based instance.
-memory based instance.
-In this case data is first check in memory, followed by L1 and L2, and then respectively
-synchronized from L2 to L1 and L1 to local memory.
+In this case, data is first checked in-memory, followed by L1, then L2, and then respectively synchronized from L2 to L1 and L1 to local memory.

-Example of service with both in memory and aerospike cache
+**Example of service with both in-memory and Aerospike cache**

 ```yaml
 Endpoint:
   Port: 8080